 Dominik Weidlich first got in contact with the group in May 2014 for a short three month long summer internship.
 He studied physics at the TUM and had a strong focus on biophysics.
 After this first working experience in MRI he spent one semester abroad at the University of Edinburgh (Scotland) and came back to write his master thesis in the BMRR group.
 During his thesis, Dominik developed a sequence that enables fast, high resolution and reliable quantification of T2 in peripheral nerves and muscle.
 His work is now used in clinical studies to examine patients with neuromuscular diseases or lower back pain.
 After his master degree Dominik continued his work in the group and started his PhD in April 2016.
 For his doctoral project, he is looking into diffusion properties of adipose tissue in the human body.
 The main aim of this project is the investigation of the fat microstructure and the extraction of certain parameters that describe the properties of different types of fat.
 These parameters could be used to better characterize and ideally prevent metabolic diseases.

-Mingming Wu obtained her Master’s degree in Electrical Engineering from Karlsruhe Institute of Technology in March 2014.
+Mingming Wu obtained her Master’s degree in Electrical Engineering from Karlsruhe Institute of Technology in March 2014 and received her Ph.D. in Physics in February 2020 at the TUM.
 She has collected experience in ZTE imaging and MR Thermometry before joining the group as a research associate in February 2018.
 Her work at BMRR focuses on the study of brown adipose tissue (BAT) in human adults.
 The differentiation from white adipose tissue and the quantitative characterisation of BAT using different MR contrast mechanisms are aimed at.

-Mark Zamskiy joined the group as a physics student from the Technical University of Munich in January 2019.
-He is part of the master program “Applied and Engineering Physics” with an interest in biomedical technologies and biomedical physics.
+Mark Zamskiy received his Master’s degree in Applied and Engineering Physics at TUM in October 2020.
+He joined the group as a physics student from the Technical University of Munich in January 2019.
+He was part of the master program “Applied and Engineering Physics” with an interest in biomedical technologies and biomedical physics.
 He studied physics at Lomonosov Moscow State University (MSU) with a focus in laser scanning microscopy of biological tissues and samples.

 Christoph Zöllner joined the group in October 2017 after graduating from Ludwig-Maximilians-Universität München with a master’s degree in physics.
 His education focused on theoretical and medical physics, with a master thesis project on CT imaging in the context of proton radiotherapy.
 In the BMRR group of the Department of Radiology, TUM, he works on the development of techniques for water-fat imaging and MR spectroscopy of ectopic fat and adipose tissue depots.